TuringLang/Bijectors.jl/README.md

 - `logabsdetjac(b::Bijector, x)`: computes log(abs(det(jacobian(b, x)))).
 - `forward(b::Bijector, x)`: returns named tuple `(rv=b(x), logabsdetjac=logabsdetjac(b, x))` in the most efficient manner.
 - `∘`, `composel`, `composer`: convenient and type-safe constructors for `Composed`. `composel(bs...)` composes s.t. the resulting composition is evaluated left-to-right, while `composer(bs...)` is evaluated right-to-left. `∘` is right-to-left, as excepted from standard mathematical notation.
-- `jacobian(b::Bijector, x)` [OPTIONAL]: returns the jacobian of the transformation.
-In some cases the analytical jacobian has been implemented for efficiency.
+- `jacobian(b::Bijector, x)` [OPTIONAL]: returns the Jacobian of the transformation.
+In some cases the analytical Jacobian has been implemented for efficiency.
 - `dimension(b::Bijector)`: returns the dimensionality of `b`.
 - `isclosedform(b::Bijector)`: returns `true` or `false` depending on whether or not `b(x)` has a closed-form implementation.